Debt Settlement vs. Debt Management—What’s the Difference

 Dealing with high levels of credit card debt can be stressful and overwhelming.
-Simply making minimum payments on multiple accounts every month means a consumer will be paying off that debt for years to come.
+Simply making minimum payments on multiple accounts every month means paying off that debt for years to come.
 Fortunately, there are options that can help borrowers get out of debt more quickly.
 But not all options have a positive effect on consumers’ financial futures.

 Many people think debt settlement programs and debt management plans are the same thing.
 But that’s not the case.
-While both can help consumers get out of credit card debt, debt settlement plans can actually leave a consumer’s credit in worse shape than when they started.
+While both can help consumers get out of credit card debt, debt settlement plans can leave credit in worse shape.
 Let’s take a look at debt settlement vs. debt management.